ValeMel/stylegan/README.md

 . disentanglement.
 Disentanglement was obtained among others through progressively growing GANs with finer resolution (from coarse features like pose, and overall color, to face shape, or hair, stubble, freckles)

 . start generation from a constant and not a random variable.
 Noise is introduced in StyleGAN* at other levels.

-. integrate the learning into a mapping network and inserting performing affine scaling and biasing of Adaptive Instance normalization on top at various levels and in each layer
+. integrate the learning into a mapping network and performing affine scaling and biasing of Adaptive Instance normalization on top at various levels and in each layer; this replaces the pixelnorm original GAN normalization

+The quality of the result achieved is then measured through Frechet Inception Distance and Perceptual Path Length

 # How to train NVidia's stylegan3
 PyTorch implementation of the NeurIPS 2021 paper